castleproject-deprecated/Transactions/readme.md

   * Include migration-scaffolding-classes firing the same events from v2.1/2.5.
   * Implement async transactions being spawned through calls to ITxManager

+## Getting in Touch

+If you have any questions, please send me an e-mail: [henrik@haf.se](mailto:henrik@haf.se) or ask at [Castle Project Users - Google Groups](http://groups.google.com/group/castle-project-users).
+As long as the projects are at RC-status I prefer if you e-mail me; it'll be a faster turn-around time and I get the e-mails straight to my inbox.

 Cheers!